WatsonDataPlatform/E2ELab/businessanalyst/Readme.md

 23. As for the Males below age 44, they mostly buy “Camping Equipment” (shown in blue) and those older buy “Golf Equipment” (shown in green).
  > <img src="./media/image28.png" />

-24. You can now rename this tab as “Product Line vs Age and Gender” and save the “New discovery set” you just created by clicking on the “floppy disk” icon <embed src="./media/image29.emf" width="24" height="20" /> and selecting “Save as”, as shown below.
+24. You can now rename this tab as “Product Line by Age and Gender” and save the new discovery set you just created by clicking on the disk icon <embed src="https://github.com/WatsonDataPlatform/E2ELab/blob/master/businessanalyst/media/" width="24" height="20" /> and selecting “Save As”, as shown below.

  > <img src="./media/image30.png" />